ChristopheBarrette/Assemblage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Assemblage is to optimize the weights of subcomponents to maximize the predictive capability of an aggregate.
+The goal of Assemblage is to …

 ## Installation